on7lds/NextionDriver/README.md

 There is an example HMI file included.
 Press on the MMDVM logo on the main screen to go to the 'system' page

+* When there is a command
+   printh 2A
+   printh FE
+   printh (number)
+   printh FF
+   printh FF
+   printh FF

+page (number) will be refreshed, that is : all __text__ fields for this page from the last time the page was shown, will be (re)sent to the display.
+Note: this will only be for fields which have a name in the range t0 ... t39